oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ### Filter capabilities

 The filter capability allows to specify which property can be used in which filter expression.
-There is a vast amount of possible filter expressions (see [odata abnf](https://github.com/oasis-tcs/odata-abnf/blob/main/abnf/odata-abnf-construction-rules.txt#L502)).
+There is a vast amount of possible filter expressions (see [OData System Query Option `$filter`](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_SystemQueryOptionfilter)).
 Therefore, the filter capabilities allow to specify a few well-known but restrictive expressions or allow any expression.

 The format for filter capabilities is a sequence of pairs of a so called operator group and a list of property names.
 An operator group is constraining the form of the expression allowed in the $filter system query option.